-Each issue in the group must be a work made for hire, and the author(s) and the claimant(s) must be the same person or organization.
+As discussed in Sections 1110.2 and 1111.2, all the issues Each issue in the group must be created by the same author(s), the copyright in each issue must be owned by the same copyright claimant(s), a work made for hire, and the author(s) and the claimant(s) must be the same person or organization.
 The applicant should provide the author/claimant's name and address in the relevant fields on the Author/Claimant screen.

-Each issue must be an all-new collective work that has not been published before, and the claim in each issue must be limited to the collective work.
+In space 2 Each issue must be an all-new collective work that has not been published before, and the claim in each issue must be limited to the collective work.
 When the application is submitted, the term "collective work authorship" will be added automatically to the form.